Unboxed-Software/solana-course/content/serialize-instruction-data.md

    2. `name` as a string representing the student's name.
    3. `message` as a string representing the message the student is sharing about their Solana journey.
 3. Create a method in `StudentIntro.ts` that will use the buffer layout to serialize a `StudentIntro` object.
-4. In the `Form` component, implement the `handleTransactionSubmit` function so that it serializes a `StudentIntro`, builds the appropriate transaction instructions and transaction, and submits the transaction to the user's wallet.
+4. In the `Form` component, implement the `handleTransactionSubmit` function so that it serializes a `StudentIntro`, builds the appropriate transaction and transaction instructions, and submits the transaction to the user's wallet.
 5. You should be able to submit now and have the information stored on chain!
 Be sure to log the transaction ID and look at it in Solana Explorer to verify that it worked.

 If you get really stumped, feel free to check out the solution code [here](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-serialize-instruction-data).